golang/go/gopls/doc/daemon.md

 ### Using logfiles

-The gopls daemon is started with `-logfile=auto` by default.
+The gopls daemon is started with logging disabled by default.
 To customize this, pass `-remote.logfile` to the gopls forwarder.

-By default, the gopls daemon is not started with the `-rpc.trace` flag, so its logfile will only contain actual debug logs from the gopls process.
+Using `-remote.logfile=auto`, the daemon will log to a default location (on posix
+systems: `/tmp/gopls-daemon-<pid>.log`).

+The gopls daemon does not log session-scoped messages: those are instead reflected back to the forwarder so that they can be accessed by the editor.
+Daemon logs will only contain global messages, for example logs when sessions connect and disconnect.

 It is recommended to start the forwarder gopls process with `-rpc.trace`, so that its logfile will contain rpc trace logs specific to the LSP session.